DiegoPlancarte/movie_api/README.md

 [General Info]: (https://github.com/DiegoPlancarte/movie_api/blob/main/README.md#general-info)

 ## General Info
 This project is a movie look-up website powered by the IMDb API.
+Completely responsive!
+Ready to use across all devices!

 ## Usage
 Search for any movie by title, receive a list of movies that match your search.